symfony/symfony-docs/cookbook/console/console_command.rst

    Support for registering commands in the service container was added in version 2.4.

-You can register commands in the service container using the ``console.command``
+Instead of putting your command in the ``Command`` directory and having Symfony auto-discover it for you, you can register commands in the service container using the ``console.command`` tag:
-tag:

 .. configuration-block::